Field Training Award

 DESCRIPTION OF GRANT PROGRAM

-The award aims to provide funding in the first instance, of $1,500 for one applicant per cycle.
+The award aims to provide funding in the first instance of $1,500 for one applicant per cycle.
 The award amount is intended as a stipend to cover expenses for the applicant to participate in fieldwork and field training.
 The award amount must be spent on the proposed project within two years of the date of award.
-If further funds are raised for this award in the coming years, the award amount may be increased or an additional award may be offered.
+If further funds are raised for this award in the coming years, the award amount may be increased, or an additional award may be offered.

 APPLICANT ELIGIBILITY